foundersandcoders/express-handlebars-workshop/README.md

       })
     )
     ```
   4. We now need to make the relevant folders.
 Create a ```views``` directory within src.
-This is what you set in the app.js file as the directory to hold the .hbs files.
+This is what you set in the app.js file as the directory to hold the hbs files.
   5. In src/views create a ```layouts``` directory.
   6. In src/views create a ```partials``` directory.